 Digital Audition Policy

-With the exception of international students and M.F.A. applicants who are on tour professionally, digital auditions will not be accepted.
-Such applicants must obtain permission from the department in order to submit a link to their website.
-Please contact Daria Kendus at email@example.com or 212.998.1984.
+Such applicants must obtain permission from the department in order to submit their digital files.
+Please contact Elizabeth Chen at firstname.lastname@example.org or 212.998.1984.

 Application Deadline: January 1st